dotXem/GLYFE/README.md

 ### Data Simulation

-* Copy the %scenario_file% into the %matlab_t1dms_scenario_folder%.
+* Copy the ```GLYFE.scn``` scenario file into the  into the %matlab_t1dms_scenario_folder%.
 The files describes the scenario the virtual patients will follow during the simulation.
 * Copy the %mat2csv_file% into the %matlab_t1dms_folder%
 * Set random seed in Matlab console
 * Launch T1DMS GUI: